CW-1: CNMI-Only Transitional Worker

 A dependent’s CW-2 status expires on the same day as the principal alien’s CW-1 status and can be extended when the CW-1 status is extended.

 Termination of Employment

-A foreign worker with CW nonimmigrant status will lose that status if he or she violates any of the terms or conditions that are associated with that CW status.
-However, when the violation is solely caused by termination from employment, the worker will not be considered to have violated his or her status if:
+An alien with CW nonimmigrant status will lose that status if he or she violates any of the terms or conditions that are associated with that CW status.
+However, when the violation is solely caused by termination from employment, the alien will not be considered to have violated his or her status if:

-If new employment is found, the new employer must file a petition for the foreign worker before the end of this 30-day period in order for him or her to remain lawfully present in the CNMI.
-The foreign worker may only begin work with the new employer after that employer files the petition.
+If an alien will change employers, the new employer must file a petition for the alien before the end of this 30-day period in order for the alien to remain lawfully present in the CNMI.
+The alien may only begin work with the new employer after that employer files the petition.

-If a new petition is not filed within 30 days, the foreign worker must leave the CNMI and that worker will be considered to be out of status effective on the date of termination of CW-1 employment.
-Any petition filed for that worker after the 30-day period will require an approved petition and a CW visa issued at a consulate outside the CNMI before the foreign worker can return and start new employment in the CNMI.
+If a new petition is not filed within 30 days, the alien must leave the CNMI and he or she will be considered to be out of status effective on the date of termination of CW-1 employment.
+Any petition filed for that alien after the 30-day period will require an approved petition and a CW visa issued at a consulate outside the CNMI before the alien can return to the CNMI and start new employment.

-Once you obtain the approval of your CW petition, you may leave the CNMI but must have the appropriate visa to re-enter the CNMI.
-When your CW petition is approved, you will be given an Arrival-Departure Record, Form I-94, as evidence that you have been granted CW status.
-The Form I-94 alone will not be valid to re-enter the CNMI.
-You will need to obtain a CW visa at a U.S. embassy or consulate abroad before returning to the CNMI in order to apply for readmission.
+Once the CW petition has been approved, the alien may leave the CNMI but must have the appropriate visa to re-enter the CNMI.
+The Form I-94, Arrival-Departure Record, alone is not sufficient for the alien to re-enter the CNMI.
+Rather, the alien must obtain a CW visa at a U.S. embassy or consulate abroad before returning to the CNMI in order to apply for readmission.

 CW Status vs. CW Visa